 What's the point of having specifications?
 Objectives, methodology and a model of technical specification for its streaming service to download in PDF at the end of this article...
 We tell you everything!

-Objectives of a technical specifications for its streaming service
+The goals of technical specifications for your streaming website

 The technical specifications, also known as "TS", are the common thread of the project.
 Indeed, thanks to it, it is possible to ask a maximum of questions upstream and anticipate possible future challenges.